HemanthReddyBandi/SV-Crackers/README.md

 - **Static site only** – no backend required.
 - Organized with multiple pages:
   - 🏠 Home Page – Welcoming banner with proprietor name & photo.
-  - 🎆 Products Page – Categories like shots, types of crackers, with "Add to Cart" and "Wishlist" options.
+  - 🎆 Products Page – Categories like shots, types of crackers, with "Add to Cart" options.
   - 🛒 Cart Page – Shows selected items with total price and a "Print as PDF" option.

 ---